 But we can lower inflammation quite effectively with naturally anti-inflammatory foods (apples, onions, wild salmon) and supplements (fish oil, quercetin,

 omega-7, curcumin), not one of which has the side effect profile of statin drugs.

-In the famous Lyon Diet Heart Study, which I talk about at length in The Great Cholesterol Myth.
-605 people who had previously had a heart attack were either counseled to eat a Mediterranean-type diet (fish, fruits, vegetables, olive oil, nuts) or given the routine post-heart attack bullshit advice (eat a ‘prudent’ diet, and stay away from saturated fat and cholesterol).
+In the famous Lyon Diet Heart Study, which I talk about at length in the book, The Great Cholesterol Myth, 605 people who had previously had a heart attack were either counseled to eat a Mediterranean-type diet (fish, fruits, vegetables, olive oil, nuts) or given the routine post-heart attack bullshit advice (eat a ‘prudent’ diet, and stay away from saturated fat and cholesterol).

 The people on the Mediterranean diet experienced 70% less heart disease than those getting the standard avdice”, about three times the reduction in the risk of further heart disease achieved with statin drugs!
 Their overall risk of death was 45% lower than that of the group getting the conventional advice.

 So what do you think happened to the folks in the Mediterranean diet group?

 My gosh, their cholesterol must’ve dropped like a rock, right?

 Actually no, and that’s the greatest part of this study: Their cholesterol levels didn’t budge!

 Let’s repeat that because it’s worth repeating: Though these folks had significantly less heart disease, and significantly less risk of dying, their cholesterol levels didn’t change.